-Square neck line, inner ties to keep the hemline straight, and a hidden pocket on the right front panel (see white scarf tucked in the pocket in one of the photos.)
+Square neck line, inner ties to keep the hemline straight, and a hidden pocket on the right front panel (see green feathered tuft tucked in the pocket in one of the photos.)

 Michiyuki are a narrow garment, fastened with snaps that will open if the fit is too tight.
 (The measurement we give is the jacket snapped closed, so your hips and waist measurement should be several inches smaller than the hips/waist measurement we give.)
 If you like this michiyuki but need more room, we can convert this to our Japanique Jacket style for $15 more.
 Just select the option above when ordering.
 Allow for an extra two days before we can ship.
 See the video below for a description on the different styles of kimono jackets, and click here to see our other Japanique Jackets.